Comment on "Spin-orbit coupling induced ultrahigh-harmonic generation from magnetic dynamics" with prescriptions on how to validate scientific software for computational quantum transport

 We note that the need to verify and validate complex scientific software has been recognized long ago~\cite{Hatton1997,Post2005}, and the software and validation procedures have become only more intricate since then~\cite{Lejaeghere2016,Vogel2019}.
 This includes a possibility that combination of different modules within the software could be wrong even if individual modules are well-tested.
 Otherwise blind trust in the code can lead to huge financial losses, as exemplified by seismic codes motivating drilling for oil in incorrect spots or computationally designed aircrafts that fail testing in real-world wind tunnels.
 While it is highly unlikely that improperly validated time-dependent quantum transport codes will generate huge financial losses for nanoelectronic or spintronic industry, they could lead to proliferation of apparently fantastic but incorrect results in the physics literature where the arguments with the referees will be settled by saying ``we believe in the code'' instead of empirical testing and rigorous attention to details at the core of the success of modern science~\cite{Strevens2020}.
-When experimental data are available, they offer the most effective validation strategy~\cite{Post2005}.
-When both experimental data and exactly solvable examples are absent, one usually resorts to validation based on ``code benchmarking'' where the results of many different codes for a single problem are compared in order to determine the reasons for divergence~\cite{Post2005}, as pursued in computational materials science~\cite{Lejaeghere2016,Vogel2019}.